Federal Power Act: The Department of Energy’s Emergency Authority

 The Federal Power Act was enacted in 1935 and included emergency authority language.
 At the time, federal oversight of the electricity system was conducted by the Federal Power Commission (FPC).
 Now, the Federal Energy Regulatory Commission (FERC) has most responsibilities for electricity system oversight—but not for emergencies.
 The emergency authority was transferred to the Secretary of Energy when the Department of Energy (DOE) was established by the Department of Energy Organization Act (P.L.
 95-91) in 1977.
 Hereinafter, the emergency authority is described as residing with DOE.

-Section 202(c) provides DOE broad discretion to require almost any change to the operation of the U.S. electricity system on a temporary basis.
+Section 202(c) of the Federal Power Act provides DOE broad discretion to require almost any change to the operation of the U.S. electricity system on a temporary basis.
 Specifically, DOE may "require by order such temporary connections of facilities and such generation, delivery, interchange, or transmission of electric energy as in its judgment will best meet the emergency and serve the public interest."

 DOE may execute this authority during war or at any other time it "determines that an emergency exists by reason of a sudden increase in the demand for electric energy, or a shortage of electric energy or of facilities for the generation or transmission of electric energy, or of fuel or water for generating facilities, or other causes."
 This report focuses on the authority as used during emergencies, not war, and it focuses on DOE's authority—it does not discuss other energy emergency authorities.1